Move (The Move album)

-Move is the debut album by British rock group the Move, released in April 1968 through Regal Zonophone Records.
-The album features ten Roy Wood compositions, along with three covers which had been a prominent part of the group's live act.
-Although scheduled for an earlier release, the album was delayed by the theft of the master tapes, which led to the tracks needing to be re-recorded.
+Move is the debut album by the English rock group the Move.
+Released on 22 March, 1968 through Regal Zonophone Records, the album features ten Roy Wood compositions, along with three covers which had been a prominent part of the group's live act.
+Although scheduled for an earlier release, the album was delayed by the theft of the master tapes, which led to the tracks needing to be re-mixed.
 The album was sporadically recorded between January 1967 and February 1968 at Advision, De Lane Lea and Olympic Studios in London, during gaps in their tight recording schedule when the group were not booked for any performances.